anisha-w/HCIRADollarRecognizer/README.md

 ### CIS6930: HCIRA

 # Introduction
-We present our implementation of the $1 Recognizer, based on the work done by [Wobbrock, Wilson and Li][recognizer].
+We present our implementation of the $1 Recognizer, based on the work done by Wobbrock, Wilson and Li.
 In this Part 1, we show a blank canvas that can capture strokes, which also includes a button to clear the screen.

 # System
 The application was developed using the Java language, specifically with the Java Standard Edition 18 SDK.
 Implementation was done in Microsoft Visual Studio Code, which is a simple but powerful solution that supports all the necessary IDE features that our team requires for this particular endeavor.
+We use a Github repository for source code version control.

 # User Guide
 - The user can click with his mouse anywhere inside the canvas, and the system will capture the mouse press and start drawing.